Being the largest fast food chain in the entire world wasn’t enough to sustain the fast food behemoth’s presence in Bolivia.

+The country ranks as one of the poorest countries in all of Latin America.
 Having doubled since 2000, the country’s GDP per capita was estimated at just around $2000 USD for 2010.
-The country ranks as one of the poorest countries in all of Latin America.

 Populist Bolivian president Evo Morales initiated a radicalization of the country’s constitution under dubious means in 2009 with the intention of redistributing the country’s wealth.